itspawanbhardwaj/AWS-Certified-Solutions-Architect-Associate/notes/SQS.md

 * Using SQS, you can decouple the components of an application so they run independently, easing message management between components.
 Any component of a distributed application can store messages in a fail-safe queue.
 * Messages can contain up to 256 KB of text in any format.
 Any component can later retrieve the messages programmatically using the SQS API.
 * The queue acts as a buffer between the component producing and saving data, and the component recieving the data for processing.
 This means the queue resolves issues that arise if the producer is producing work faster than the consumer can process it, or if the producer or consumer are only intermittently connected to the network.
+* Delay Queue: Delay a message upto 15 mins (default is 0 seconds)
+* ChangeMessageVisiblity API to change the visiblity while processing a message
+* DeleteMessage API to tell sqs the message was processed successfully

 ##### Types of queues: